DataDog/hiring-engineers/answers.md

 Your answers to the questions go here.

+### Prerequisites - Setup the environment
+You can utilize any OS/host that you would like to complete this exercise.
+However, we recommend one of the following approaches:

+You can spin up a fresh linux VM via Vagrant or other tools so that you don’t run into any OS or dependency issues.
+Here are instructions for setting up a Vagrant Ubuntu VM.
+We strongly recommend using minimum v.
+16.04 to avoid dependency issues.
+You can utilize a Containerized approach with Docker for Linux and our dockerized Datadog Agent image.
+Then, sign up for Datadog (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.

+### Answer: Instruction for setup the environment:<br>
+## 1.Install virtualbox and vagrant for MacOS via brew.<br>
+#	a. brew cask install virtualbox<br>
+#	b. brew cask install vagrant<br>
+## 2.Bring up the vm<br>
+#	a. vagrant init hashicorp/bionic64<br>
+#	b. vagrant up<br>
+## 3.SSH into the vm<br>
+#	vagrant ssh<br>

 ### Collecting Metrics

 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.